moliver28/research-handbook/content/handbook/about/on-call.md

     1. Resolve the problem, or provide feedback to the team member on how they can resolve it.
     1. If you do not believe you can resolve it and need further assistance, consider any or all of the following:
        1. Ping another member of the [Keep main green group](#keep-main-green-group).
-       1. Ping the [technical DRI](_index.md#team-structure), or a member of the code maintainer group.
+       1. Ping the [technical DRI](../#team-structure), or a member of the code maintainer group.
        1. [Create a bug issue](https://gitlab.com/gitlab-com/content-sites/handbook/-/issues/new) with details.

 ### When to hand over to Reliability Engineering

-The Handbook On-Call deals specifically with matters relating to the `www-gitlab-com` repo source code and configuration.
+The Handbook On-Call deals specifically with matters relating to the `content-sites` projects.
-If a reported issue relates to the GitLab product or the infrastructure running the [https://about.gitlab.com](https://about.gitlab.com) website then it should be escalated to the Reliability Engineering team.
+If a reported issue relates to the GitLab product or the infrastructure running the handbook then it should be escalated to the Reliability Engineering team.
-To report an incident follow the instructions on the Incident Management page: [https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident)
+To report an incident follow the instructions on the Incident Management page: [https://handbook.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident)

 ## Common Incidents and Tips

 ### Failing pipeline

-Please see the [handbook editing page](../editing-handbook/_index.md#failing-pipelines) for guidance and examples.
+Please see the [handbook editing page](../editing-handbook/#failing-pipelines) for guidance and examples.

 ### Managing broken main alerts in #handbook-escalation